phamduc0110/YouTubeDownloader-AHK/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the License - see the [LICENSE.md](LICENSE.md) file for details